pymatch/pymatch/README.md

 </div>

-Work on an updated version of this library can be found [here at pymatch/pymatch](https://github.com/pymatch/pymatch).
+Work on an updated version of this library can be found [in the c-extension branch](https://github.com/pymatch/pymatch/tree/experiment/c-extension).

 # File Structure